1lent/Radon-Client/README.md

 ### Features:

 - **Right Shift** = Open GUI
-  - You can drag around the tabs in the GUI and right-click to open the ones that contain modules (currently only movement modules).
+  - You can drag around the tabs in the GUI and right-click to select or activate mods.
 - **Fps**
 - **Toggle Sprint**
 - **Ping**